DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/testing/prompt-add-unit-test.md

 Before writing tests, please analyze:
 - The specific feature and associated user stories in the PRD
 - The relevant source code components and their interactions
-- Integration points with other components/services
+- Unit interactions with other components/services
 - External dependencies requiring mocks (APIs, services, databases)
 - Data models, state management, and user data flows
 - Existing test coverage and testing patterns used in the codebase